 - 2 teaspoons vanilla extract (be sure to check the label if you need it to be gluten free)

-- 1. Place the white chocolate in a heatproof bowl.
-Bring a skillet of water to a simmer over medium heat.
+- Place the white chocolate in a heatproof bowl.
+Bring a skillet filled halfway with water to a simmer over medium heat.
 Turn off the heat, place the bowl in the hot water, and let it stand, stirring occasionally, until the chocolate is completely melted and smooth.
 Be careful not to let any water get in the bowl or the chocolate will seize and clump.

 - In the bowl of a stand mixer or in a large bowl with a handheld electric mixer, beat the cream cheese and butter on high speed until completely smooth and creamy, about 1 minute.
 (If you find little lumps in your frosting, continue to beat until the lumps dissipate.)

 This frosting, which I loved, was tangy from the cream cheese and had the gentle insistence of white chocolate.
 The frosting was a bit tricky to make.
 The butter and cream cheese must be completely at room temperature or you’ll end up with little lumps, as I did, so I had to beat it longer, making the frosting lighter and thinner.
 What I did to compensate was refrigerate the frosting, as the author suggests.
 The chilled frosting worked really well, as I could simply scoop it up, plop it on the cupcake, and smooth it.

 I cut the original recipe in half and still generously frosted a dozen cupcakes.
 The flavors of this icing meld beautifully after a short rest.
-I found it to be the perfect complement to the White Chocolate Cupcakes.
+I found it to be the perfect complement to the white chocolate cupcakes.
 I think this icing would be wonderful on a dark chocolate layer cake.
 A full size recipe would generously frost a layer cake.